How Regulated is the Laser Eye Surgery Industry?

-Laser Eye Surgery is a relatively recent treatment which, since its arrival around 20 years ago, has quickly shot up to become the most popular elective surgery in the world.
+In the grand scheme of the history of medicine, Laser Eye Surgery is still an extremely new procedure.
+Yet, since its standardisation around 3 decades ago, it has quickly become the most popular elective surgery in the world.

-Last year, the consumer group Which? investigated just how much of a difference there is among providers.
-In their final report, it was revealed that one in three initial consultations by clinics was of poor quality, with several clinics not properly explaining the risks involved in the surgery.
+A recent investigation by the consumer group, Which?, found just how much of a difference there is among providers.
+Shockingly, one in three initial consultations by clinics was found to be of poor quality, with several clinics failing to properly explain the potential risks of surgery.

 Choosing The Right Clinic

-In the future, we may see a register of practitioners which patients can use to find a suitably qualified and experienced surgeon.
-But as of the moment, it’s pretty much down to the individual to do their research and find a clinic and surgeon that best suits their needs.
+Hopefully, in the future, we will see an approved register of practitioners that can make finding a qualified and experienced surgeon much easier.
+For the moment, however, it remains down to the individual to carry out their own research.
+So, how do you find a clinic and surgeon that best meets your needs?

 - Does the surgeon have formal refractive surgery training?

-- What are the results for patients with a similar prescription to me?
+- What are the results for patients with a similar prescription to mine?